gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 - `plugins { id "java"; id "java" }` produces error stating that the same plugin was specified twice
 - `plugins { id "org.gradle.java" }` is equivalent to `plugins { id "java"}`
 - `plugins { id "«non core plugin»" }` produces suitable 'not found' type error message
+- Using project.apply() to apply a plugin that was already applied using the plugins {} mechanism works (i.e. has no effect)
+- Plugins are applied alphabetically based on name

 ### Open questions